lidiasofiaobregon/CAS570/stress-systems-project.md

 ```

 3. Creating the function for interactions
-###### At every tick (time step), count the number of other turtles in the same area (path).
-If there is more than 1 turtle around, consider an interaction has been had and adjust stress levels accordingly (based on specific parameters)
+###### I created a function to be implemented at every time step that would count the number of other turtles in the surrounding area (on the same "patch) and consider other turtles present as an interaction.
+If an interaction occured ("greater than zero"), I would adjust the stress measure accordingly.
+I selected six of the eight parameters and, based off the current literature, made assumptions of how each parameter would affect a turtle's stress level (when they had an interaction).
+Some of the measures increased stress level (i.e. neuroticism >= 60), while other measures decreased stress level (i.e. extroversion >= 50).

 ```
 to interact